co360/soda-hol/1-create-db-user-with-soda-privs.md

   Once you've successfully authenticated, you'll be redirected to the Oracle Cloud Infrastructure dashboard where you can start working with various cloud services.

-### Step 2: Download ATP client credentials (wallet)
+### Step 2: Connect to ATP from SQL Developer Web

-With Oracle Autonomous Database, data is encrypted both at rest and while communicating with the database.
-For network encryption to work, clients need to have the correct encryption keys and related connection details.
-In this step, you'll learn how to access these credentials so that various clients can connect to the database.
+The easiest way to connect to an ATP instance is using SQL Developer Web.
+In this step, you will learn how to access SQL Developer Web and log in with the ADMIN account.

-- Open the services menu by clicking the "hamburger" icon in the upper left-hand corner, then select **Autonomous Transaction Processing**.
+- Open the services menu by clicking the Navigation Drawer icon in the upper left-hand corner, then select Autonomous Transaction Processing.

   ![services menu atp](images/1/services-menu-atp.png)